-ENG 101 is a college-level course that generates college credit, and its minimum passing grade is a C. While MATH 090 is below college level, and thus cannot generate college credit and is graded P/NP, based on the placement exams students take during MATH 090, students may be able to earn college credit by placement in mathematics (see Mathematics Credit by Examination, page 136)
+ENG 101 is a college-level course that generates college credit, and its minimum passing grade is a C.

+MATH 090 is below college level and thus cannot generate college credit.
+The course is graded P/NP.
+Based on the placement exams students take during MATH 090, students may be able to earn college credit (see Mathematics Credit by Examination, page 136).